 On May 22, 2018, China sentenced Tashi Wangchuk to five years in prison, despite having committed any crime under international law or the Chinese Constitution.
 The "evidence" of China against Tashi was a short documentary video made by The New York Times about the Tashi campaign for Tibetan language education in schools.

 Tashi's lawyer has indicated that he plans to appeal the unjust conviction as well as the five-year sentence.
 Your signature can be the turning point we need for your release.

-Call on the five governments that tried to observe Tashi's trial (EU, USA, United Kingdom, Germany and Canada) and urge them to pressure China to release Tashi Wangchuk immediately and unconditionally.
+Call on the five governments that tried to observe Tashi's trial - EU, USA, United Kingdom, Germany, and Canada - to urge China to release Tashi Wangchuk immediately and unconditionally.